 I chose to fly to Havana since it is a veritable hotbed of baseball.
 Havana is a city of faded glamour, where ancient Chevrolets and Buicks cruise the potholed streets, colonial facades propped up by wooden scaffolding peel and crumble from perennial neglect, and plumbing fluctuates from inadequate to non-existent.
 Yet Havana contains some of the Americas’ finest Spanish colonial architecture and was once a byword for sophistication and elegance.
 Much of that sophistication, elegance and natural beauty still remain.

 Not only is the city beautiful but its inhabitants are as well.
-Cuba is a true melting pot of races, the descendants of Spanish conquerors and later migrants, French exiles, African slaves, Chinese indentured labourers, Soviets and others, including some indigenous Tainos.
+Cuba is a true melting pot of races, the descendants of Spanish conquerors and later migrants, French exiles, African slaves, Chinese indentured labourers, Soviets and others – including some indigenous Tainos.
 Intermarriage has been common for centuries, and up to 70 percent of the population is said to be of mixed race.
 As the Cubans say, “there is Biagra on every corner.”
 Replace the B with a V and you will know what I am talking about.
-The women are phenomenal and I have never seen anything like it.
 Declaring racial equality was one of the first acts of the Revolution and legislation to abolish discrimination was quickly passed.
 From my observations, the racial harmony in Cuba is truly profound.

 Today Havana is a sprawling city of fifteen municipalities and a population of 2.2 million.
-Because of its size it is able to support 2 teams: the Industriales and the Metropolitanos.
+Because of its size, Havana is able to support two teams: the Industriales and the Metropolitanos.
 There is a 3rd team, La Habana, that represents the province of Havana.
 The Industriales are the most storied and successful franchise in Cuban League history.
 However, a steady stream of defections (estimated by one baseball fanatic at 100 over the past 20 years) has severely depleted the talent pool for the franchise.

 The price of admission (for tourists like myself) was $3CUC (Convertible Cuban Pesos) which works out to roughly $3 American Dollars.
 I didn’t see the price of admission for Cubans for this game, but did find out the next day at the Industriales game.
 Tickets are general admission and fans may roam the stadium and sit where they choose.
 The ballpark itself was run-down looking and could be compared to a AA or A ballpark in terms of size.
 It probably held 8,000 with approximately 1,000 in attendance.

 Speaking of high-fives, every time a run is scored the entire team will come out and congratulate the runner who scored.
-This is the same for a HR, as seen in the above video.
-Cuban players aren’t shy either – often times instead of a high-five they will give their teammates a full-on embrace.
+This is the same for a home run, as seen in the above video.
+Cuban players aren’t shy either; often times instead of a high-five they will give their teammates a full-on embrace.

-The game was a high scoring affair as you can tell if you clicked the above boxscore.
+The game was a high scoring affair, as you can tell if you clicked the above boxscore.
 There were plenty of home runs hit, especially by Las Tunas, that were absolute moonshots and left the entire ballpark for kids to fight over on the street.
-Despite such a high scoring game, both Managers constantly called for sacrifice bunts.
+Despite such a high scoring game, both managers constantly called for sacrifice bunts.
 Hit & run plays were common as well.
 This aggressive style of play I expected to see after watching Cuba in both iterations of the World Baseball Classic.
 The fans in this game were extremely passionate, arguing to the point it looked like they would come to blows (from a foreigner’s perspective).
-However this is not the case as it is all in good fun and vulgarity was rarely employed.
+However, this is not the case as it is all in good fun and vulgarity is rarely employed.

 The players play fundamental baseball which has been ingrained in them from an early age.
 The infielders have very smooth hands and defenders will make the right decisions – mostly.
 I say mostly because sometimes things don’t always go to plan.
-You see, in Latin-American culture and Cuban culture especially, there is this thing called machismo.
-This machismo is a hyper masculine sexually charged culture and it finds its way on the baseball field in some instances where players try to be the “big man.”
-For instance, with a runner on 2B a player at bat may stroke a single to RF.
-The Right Fielder, wanting to show everyone how big of a man he is, will try to nab the runner at home plate despite having a snowball’s chance in hell.
-This will allow the hitter to take 2nd base with ease.
-Throughout a game these machismo mis-plays will catch up with a team – however it balances out since both teams will be guilty of committing them.
+You see, in Latin-American culture and Cuban culture especially, there is a concept known as machismo.
+This machismo is a hyper-masculine sexually-charged culture and it finds its way on to the baseball field in some instances where players try to be the “big man.”
+For instance, with a runner on second base, a player at bat may stroke a single to right field.
+The right-fielder, wanting to show everyone how big of a man he is, will try to nab the runner at home plate despite having a snowball’s chance in hell.
+This will allow the hitter to take second base with ease.
+Throughout a game these machismo mis-plays will catch up with a team.
+With that said, over the course of a game things tend to balance out since both teams will be guilty of committing them.